erwindrsno/Odin-RPS/README.md

 # Odin-RPS
-A simple website built with HTML, CSS and Javascript
+A simple rock paper scissor game website built with HTML, CSS and Javascript